 While I very much appreciated the argument of this book, there are a few things that I thought required a little more consideration, for instance the ways that forensic science and expert evidence are presented.
 Johnson does not take a symmetric approach to expert evidence; rather, the expertise presented by law enforcement and the prosecution is presented as flawed, weak and unreliable, while the exculpatory forensic science, often introduced by the Innocence Project, is constructed as reliable and objective.
 One reason for this is the chronology, where most of the prosecutorial evidence introduced is now considered to have low reliability or individuating power, compared to the exculpatory evidence, most notably DNA evidence, which is considered reliable and individuating.
 On the other hand, it is not necessarily accurate to represent one set of experts as biased and not others.
-Why, for instance, are experts working for the prosecution constructed as self-interested or biased practitioners, while those working for the Innocence Project are not?
-Could not the knowledge that a professional is working for Innocence present as much cognitive bias into an analysis as is the case with those working for law enforcement?
+Why, for instance, are experts working for the prosecution constructed as self-interested or biased practitioners, while those working for Innocence Project are not?
+Could not the knowledge that a professional is working for law enforcement?
 A more symmetrical representation of the forensic sciences would have bolstered the argument in my opinion.